Writing student wins publishing competition

 Mabecron Books is a publisher and bookshop based in Falmouth which has worked with illustrators from Falmouth University before, but this is the first time it has created a competition specifically for writers to get involved.

-Students from the School of Writing and Journalism were invited to submit 1500 to 2000 words for a picture book about a Christmas mermaid.
+Students from the School of Communication were invited to submit 1500 to 2000 words for a picture book about a Christmas mermaid.
 The competition coincided with the students’ first deadlines, but, as Nichola said: “It was an opportunity not to be missed.”

 Delighted to have won the competition, Nichola told us: “I am so excited.
 It’s an amazing surprise.
 I could hardly believe it when I read the email.
 To get to work on my story with an illustrator and have it published!
 I feel incredibly privileged.”